rmjarvis/TreeCorr/README.rst

         potentially useful.

         - fitsio is required for reading FITS catalogs or writing to FITS output files.
-        - pandas will signficantly speed up reading from ASCII catalogs.
+        - pandas will significantly speed up reading from ASCII catalogs.
         - pandas and pyarrow are required for reading Parquet files.
         - h5py is required for reading HDF5 catalogs.
         - mpi4py is required for running TreeCorr across multiple machines using MPI.